chaos-mesh/chaos-mesh/doc/sidecar_configmap.md

 ## Configuration file

-The following content is the sidecar ConfigMap defined for TiKV:
+The following content is the sidecar ConfigMap defined for tikv:

 ```yaml
 ---